rackerlabs/support-how-to/content/how-to/rackspace-pdr/rackspace-pdr-imaging/index.md

 product_url: rackspace-pdr
 ---

-If you need to take an image for future deployments of a host that has Rackspace Proactive Detection & Response (PDR) agents installed, the agents must be removed.
+If you need to take an image for future deployments of a host with Rackspace Proactive Detection & Response (PDR) agents installed, you must remove the agents.

 ### Remove agents

-According to our standard method to prepare Golden images, we remove the vendor agents.
-It supports our normal auto-deploy tooling and usually works similarly to building off a new base Operating System (OS) image.
+According to our standard method for preparing *golden* images, we remove the vendor agents.
+This process supports our normal auto-deploy tooling and usually works similarly to building off a new base Operating System (OS) image.

 ### Take an image for a system backup

-If you are just backing up a host, then it is not nessessary to prepare the image for Rackspace PDR deployment.
-However, if you later decide to use that backup image to deploy new hosts other then restoration, then you must prepare that image for Rackspace PDR agent deployment before deploying new hosts.
-For more information, see the *Remove agents* section above.
+If you are just backing up a host, it is not necessary to prepare the image for Rackspace PDR deployment.
+However, if you later decide to use a backup image to deploy new hosts rather than for restoration, you must prepare that image for Rackspace PDR agent deployment before deploying new hosts.
+For more information, see the preceding *Remove agents* section.